British diplomats, Muslim figures condemn Trump's travel ban

 "Terrorism doesn't have a nationality; discrimination is not an answer," he said on Twitter.

-Closer to home, Canadian Prime Minister Justin Trudeau, defended the importance of welcoming refugees, without explicitly referring to Trump's executive order.
+Closer to home, Canadian Prime Minister Justin Trudeau defended the importance of welcoming refugees, without explicitly referring to Trump's executive order.

 He said that those fleeing persecution, terror and war were welcome in Canada.